Ilarak/Spider-Robot-KUMO/README.md

 # Spider-Robot-KUMO

-During a school project, I made a hexapod spider robot that can move in 4 directions while being able to detect and avoid obstacles
+During a school project, I made a hexapod spider robot that can move in 4 directions while being able to detect and avoid obstacles.
 It is part of a project in pairs link of the github in french : https://github.com/dsprz/Swarm-bots

 ![image](https://github.com/Ilarak/Spider-Robot-KUMO/assets/94242255/067a5659-d1d2-42be-bfb1-04a95360abe4)